Humanities Academy 人文學堂

 At the three sides of the quadrangle are eight

 enclosed and fully-equipped Group Study Rooms (Room no. 1001-1008).
+Another Group Study Room (Room no.1011) is only equipped with LCD TV and laptop.
 The different equipment inside

 the rooms supports presentation activities, group viewing and video conferencing.
 There are two other group study rooms in Persian and Korean style (Room no. 1009-1010) at the far corners of the Humanities Academy which create an environment inspiring students' interest in world civilization.